 Next Steps for a New Jersey Medical Dispensary

 Trent noted she had not received a license yet but rather a provisional permit.
-To be properly licensed, she needs to fulfill the 20-day requirement to show local approval from Raritan Borough, site control, and receive certification that her business is in fact, woman-owned.
+To be properly licensed as Valley Wellness, she needs to fulfill the 20-day requirement to show local approval from Raritan Borough, site control, and receive certification that her business is, in fact, woman-owned.
 In addition, they need to work with an engineer to get approval from the town to begin to build out and revisit the architectural design.

 One of her main concerns is getting affordably priced products.